-The information and links listed below provide guidelines about what you need to check before you start your pool and hot tub project so you can plan ahead for things that will affect your project during the planning stage, while your project is underway and after your project is complete.
+Make sure you plan ahead before you start your pool, hot tub or pond project so you can identify things that my impact your project during the planning stage, while your project is underway, and after it's complete.

 In March 2012 a presentation was made by town staff to pool contractors.
-Open the pool contactor presentation (2.5 MB)
+Open the pool contactor presentation.

 Did you know that there are special requirements if your project is near a town-owned tree?
 Are you thinking about cutting a tree down on your property?
 Visit the Tree Protection and Removal page for permit details and applications.